Xi Jinping eyes first in-person summit with Biden in November in Asia (WSJ) - ExBulletin

 Xi Jinping eyes first in-person summit with Biden in November in Asia (WSJ)

-Chinese officials are preparing for President Xi Jinping’s first face-to-face summit with his American counterpart Joe Biden on the sidelines of meetings to be held in Southeast Asia in November, The Wall Street Journal reported on Friday, citing people close to the preparations. .
+WASHINGTON (Kyodo) — Chinese officials are preparing for President Xi Jinping’s first face-to-face summit with his U.S. counterpart Joe Biden on the sidelines of meetings in Southeast Asia in November, The Wall Street Journal reported Friday, citing people familiar with the preparations.

 The report emerged as tensions between the two countries escalate over Taiwan following the visit of US House of Representatives Speaker Nancy Pelosi to the self-governing island earlier this month. .
 It was the first such visit by a Speaker of the House in 25 years, with Pelosi aiming to show support for Taiwan, which Beijing considers its own.